 Professor Joanne Cys LFDIA

-Joanne Cys LFDIA, is Professor and Head of School: Art, Architecture and Design in the Division of Education, Arts and Social Sciences.
+Joanne Cys LFDIA, is Professor and Pro Vice Chancellor: Education, Arts and Social Sciences, UniSA.

 Joanne’s research focuses on the disciplinary sociology and directions of interior design as an expansive field of practice and research.
 She also works in the applied areas of continuing professional education for design practitioners and education policy for the design profession.
 In 2016 she was inducted into Australia's Design Hall of Fame in recognition of her contributions to design policy, education and research.